-Cabinet Office accused of 'blacklisting' journalists and curbing openness with 'Orwellian' FoI Clearing House - Press Gazette
+Claims Cabinet Office is 'blacklisting' journalists in FOI row - Press Gazette

 Data protection specialist Jon Baines of Mishcon de Reya shared similar concerns that he was “far from assured that the operation of the Clearing House complies with data protection law.”

-A Cabinet Office spokesperson told Open Democracy that the department “plays an important role through the FoI Clearing House of ensuring there is a standard approach across government in the way we consider and respond to requests.
+A Cabinet Office spokesperson told Open Democracy that the department “plays an important role through the FoI Clearing House of ensuring there is a standard approach across Government in the way we consider and respond to requests.

 “With increasing transparency, we receive increasingly more complex requests under Freedom of Information.
 We must balance the public need to make information available with our duty to protect sensitive information and ensure national security.”